 Dr. Boyd advised the students to rise to the occasion with three verbs: learn, live, and love.

-Earlier in the program, Nancy Letcher Hammersley ’79, ’82 MBA, vice president of the Lynchburg College Alumni Association, welcomed the graduates to the alumni family and reflected on the impact that they have had on the life of LC.
+Earlier in the program, Nancy Letcher Hammersley ’79, ’82 MBA, vice president of the University of Lynchburg Alumni Association, welcomed the graduates to the alumni family and reflected on the impact that they have had on the life of LC.

-“You will always be a part of Lynchburg College, and it will always be a part of you,” she said.
+“You will always be a part of University of Lynchburg, and it will always be a part of you,” she said.
 “Each time you volunteered, stayed up late to finish a project, helped a classmate, cheered our Hornets on, or played an intramural game, you carried on the legacy that makes LC the college we know and love.”